5thWall/5thwall.github.com/source/_posts/2012-11-09-ektron-synergy-dev-track-day-2.markdown

 How he chose Aloha, looking at features, compatibility, ux, speed, and extensibility.

 Aloha is more of a true WYSIWYG editor.
-[Rangy selection library][rsl].
+[Rangy selection libraryy][rsl].

 making it your own